Julian Schwinger, the Singularity

 Sheldon Glashow, Metcalf professor of mathematics and the sciences at Boston University, and Higgins professor of physics emeritus at Harvard, who earned his Ph.D. in 1959, recalled 99-cent lunches in Harvard Square at which Schwinger would regale an entourage of favored students.
 Glashow, who shared the Nobel Prize in physics in 1979 for contributions to electroweak unification models, credits his mentor with the idea that set him on the path to this discovery: “Schwinger was indeed the first person to invoke Yang-Mills gauge theories, as we call them today, to unify weak and electromagnetic interactions.
 I found no such allegation anywhere in the literature, aside from in his 1956 paper.
 So, he sent me off, and said ‘Do it.’”

-As the event to honor Schwinger wound down, former student Frederick Cooper, Ph.D. ’69, spoke from the audience.
+As the event to honor Schwinger wound down, former student Frederick Cooper, Ph.D. ’69, who works at Los Alamos National Laboratory, spoke from the audience.
 “The most moving thing that happened was when Schwinger won the Nobel Prize.
 [The room] was filled with people, and reporters, and Schwinger got up and said: ‘I woke up this morning, and the problems I couldn’t solve yesterday, I can’t solve today.’
 And then he went on and gave his usual lecture.
 I thought that was extraordinary, apart from everything else that he did that was extraordinary: that humility.
 What does it mean to have a prize, for a brilliant mind like his?”